Senecio tropaeolifolius MacOwan ex F.Muell.

 Senecio oxyriifolius subsp. tropaeolifolius

-Senecio tropaeolifolius is a succulent plant that forms evergreen clump up to 8 inches (20 cm) tall and up to 16 inches (40 cm) wide.
-Mature clumps are topped with terminal clusters of bright yellow, daisy-like flowers on up to 2 inches (5 cm) long, lax spikes.
-This plant is very similar to, and often confused with Senecio oxyriifolius.
-It has been treated as a subspecies of S. oxyriifolius, but recent molecular studies show, that although closely related, they differ enough to be treated as separate species.
+Senecio tropaeolifolius is a succulent plant that grows up to 8 inches (20 cm) tall and up to 16 inches (40 cm) wide, forming an evergreen clump.
+Mature clumps are topped with terminal clusters of bright yellow, daisy-like flowers on lax, up to 2 inches (5 cm) long spikes.
+This plant is very similar to and often confused with Senecio oxyriifolius.
+It has been treated as a subspecies of S. oxyriifolius, but recent molecular studies show that although closely related, they differ enough to be treated as separate species.